-7.5.1 Proposers may submit written questions regarding this RFP by mail, fax or e-mail to the individual identified below.
-All questions must be received by July 6, 2018; 5:00 P.M.
-PST.
+7.5.1 Proposers may submit written questions regarding this RFP by mail, fax, or e-mail to the individual identified below.
+All questions must be received by March 22, 2019 at 5:00 P.M.
+DST.
 All questions, without identifying the submitting company, will be compiled with the appropriate answers and issued as an addendum to the RFP.

-When submitting questions, please specify the RFP section number, paragraph number, and page number and quote the language that prompted the question.
+When submitting questions, please specify the RFP Section number, and page number and quote the language that prompted the question.
 This will ensure that the question can be quickly found in the RFP.
 County reserves the right to group similar questions when providing answers.